Mountain View, California: Bus service

+The Mountain View Transportation Management Association, in partnership with the City of Mountain View, operates the MVgo and Mountain View Community Shuttle services, both of which are fare-free and open to the public.

+MVgo operates four routes (A, B, C, and D) during commute periods, connecting Mountain View station and San Antonio Center with employment centers in the North Bayshore and East Whisman areas.

+The Mountain View Community Shuttle operates daily, providing service between residential neighborhoods and destinations including downtown Mountain View, Mountain View station, schools, the public library, parks, shopping centers, and El Camino Hospital.
+The service operates as a loop route, with the Grey route running clockwise and the Red route running counterclockwise.

+Several major employers, including Google, Microsoft, Apple Inc., and NASA Ames Research Center, operate employee shuttle services that stop at Mountain View station.
+These services are not open to the general public.

 Utilities

 Power in the city is operated by Pacific Gas and Electric Company.

 The city is one of the region's largest users of Recycled Water, mostly for landscaping in the area North of US-101 covering Shoreline Park and the Google campus.
 Mountain View uses about 460,000 gallons of recycled water daily, with plans to expand that usage to up to 1.4 million gallons each day.

 On August 16, 2006, after over a year of test deployments, Google announced that its implementation of free IEEE 802.11g wireless service for all of the city was fully operational.

 On February 19, 2014, the City of Mountain View and Google announced a new connectivity plan for residents, to replace the existing system.
 Service was to be available along the downtown corridor of Mountain View, primarily on Castro Street.
 Other areas to be covered included Rengstorff Park, the Mountain View Public Library, Senior, Community, and Teen Centers.